ow2-proactive/multi-language-connector/documentation/infrastructure_user_guide.md

 ##Use a provider mixin during compute creation

-Create a compute (VM instance) from an image.
-Attribute “imagename” is the ID of the image to be used, and “occi.entity.title” specifies the VM name.
+Create a compute (VM instance) from an image with “imagename” is the image ID and “occi.entity.title” the VM name.

 <pre>
 <code>